plan a visit

 We have a large parking lot here at New Life, including several handicap spaces if you need one.
 From there, it's just a short walk to our main worship facility, where you will be warmly welcomed by smiling faces.
 Feel free to sit wherever you feel comfortable!

-The attire that is generally worn is casual, but some like to dress up a bit when they come to church.
+The attire that is generally worn is casual, but some like to dress up.
 It's completely up to you!

 The music in our services is a blend of contemporary and traditional music.
-Typically, we'll sing a hymn or two along with contemporary songs.
+Typically, we'll sing a few modern songs along with a historic hymn.

 At New Life, you can expect to hear a gospel-centered sermon in which biblical truths are explained and applied to everyday life.
-It is our desire to be faithful to the biblical texts as we teach them, apply them to daily living, and allow them to point our hearts to Christ.
+It is our desire to be faithful to the biblical texts, not only applying God's Word to our daily living, but also allowing his Word to point our hearts to Christ on a weekly basis.
 Normally, we teach through books of the Bible (expository preaching), but at times we do topical teaching.

-We celebrate communion (the Lord’s table) on the first Sunday of the month.
-This is a time for us to reflect on the grace of our Lord Jesus Christ, and it brings the gospel front and center in our hearts.
+We celebrate communion (the Lord’s supper) on the first Sunday of every month.
+This is a time that brings the gospel front and center in our hearts as we reflect on the grace of our Lord Jesus Christ.
 After the teaching and during a time of singing, people are invited to get the elements (bread and fruit of the vine), and then we eat and drink them together.